Pacific Leaders B.C. loan forgiveness

-If you are a regular full- or part-time employee of the BC Public Service, have completed your probation and have B.C. student loans in good standing, you may apply for this program.
+If you're a regular full- or part-time employee of the BC Public Service, have completed your probation, and have B.C. student loans in good standing, you may apply for this program.

-- You have Canada-B.C. integrated student loan in good standing and in repayment
+- You have a Canada-B.C. integrated student loan in good standing and in repayment

 - Health authorities (such as VIHA)